salesforce/digital-lending-sample-data/README.md

 - IncomeFrequency and IncomeType fields on PartyIncome
 - Type and RecurrenceInterval fields on PartyExpense
 - Nationality field on PartyProfile

+If you have existing active picklist values in your org for above picklists then you could add those to the standard value set to keep them active
 </details>

 5. Run `sf project deploy start --metadata-dir metadata/Profiles -o YourOrgAlias`